Zack-D-44/My-Codecademy-Backend-Engineer-Portfolio-Project-Mixed-Messages/README.md

 ### How To Use
 To try this project:
+- Clone the repository using the `git clone` command
 - Open the index.html file in your browser
 - Press the generate message button on the page and a message will be generated